Train a Real-world Local Path Planner in One Hour via Partially Decoupled Reinforcement Learning and Vectorized Diversity: Experiments

-The experiments of this section are conducted on the Sparrow simulator, wherein the LPP problem is formulated as a Markov Decision Process (MDP) to enable the employment of DRL.
+The LPP problem is formulated as a Markov Decision Process (MDP) to enable the employment of DRL.
 At timestep $t$, the agent observes the state $s_t$ from the environment, takes the action $a_t$ according to its policy $\pi$, receives the reward $r_t$, and subsequently transits to the next state $s_{t+1}$, with the objective of maximizing the expected sum of discounted rewards $\mathbb{E}_\pi\left[\sum_{t=0}^{+\infty} \gamma^t r_t\right]$, where $\gamma \in[0,1]$ is the discount factor.

-\textbf{State}: The state of the agent is a vector of length 32, containing the pose of the robot ($dx$, $dy$ and $\alpha$ as shown in Fig. \ref{s_r}(a)), the linear and angular velocity of the robot ($V_l$ and $V_a$), and 27 scanning results of the LiDAR mounted on the robot.
+\textbf{State}: The state of the agent is a vector of length 32, containing the pose of the robot ($x$, $y$ and $\alpha$ as shown in Fig. \ref{s_r} (a)), the linear and angular velocity of the robot ($v_l$ and $v_a$), and 27 scanning results of the LiDAR mounted on the robot.
 The state variables will be normalized and represented in a relative fashion before being fed to the agent.
-The normalized relative state representation could simplify the training: we could train the agent in a fixed manner (start from the lower left corner, and end at the upper right corner), and the trained agent is capable of handling any start-end scenarios as long as their distance is within $D$, as illustrated in Fig. \ref{s_r}(b).
+The normalized relative state representation could simplify the training: we could train the agent in a fixed manner (start from the lower left corner, and end at the upper right corner), and the trained agent is capable of handling any start-end scenarios as long as their distance is within $D$, as illustrated in Fig. \ref{s_r} (b).

-\textbf{Action}: We employ 5 discrete actions to control the target velocity $ [V^{target}_{l},V^{target}_{a}]$ of the robot, which are:
+\textbf{Action}: We employ 5 discrete actions to control the target velocity $ [\hat{v}^{t}_{l},\hat{v}^{t}_{a}]$ of the robot, which are:

 \begin{itemize} \item{\textit{Turn left}: [0.36 cm/s, 1 rad/s]} \item{\textit{Go straight and turn left}:[18 cm/s, 1 rad/s]} \item{\textit{Go straight}: [18 cm/s, 0 rad/s]} \item{\textit{Go straight and turn right}: [18 cm/s, -1 rad/s]} \item{\textit{Turn right}: [0.36 cm/s, -1 rad/s]} \end{itemize}